Watercolor Supplies

 Watercolor Brushes

-I’m not joking when I say that I only use ONE brush for all of my paintings- a Black Velvet round size 06.
+I’m not joking when I say that I only use ONE brush for all of my paintings- either a Black Velvet round size 04 or 06.
 This brush holds enough water for large areas, but it also has a tip fine enough for details.
 I love my brush and know you will too.

 These brushes are unique because you can detach the handle and use it to cover your brush bristles while traveling.
 Perfect for plein air painting, or for packing your favorite brush for a trip to the cabin.